Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Urethane enamel (acrylic alkyd) gives you the hardness of oil-based paint without the slow dry time, or paint color turning yellow.
 These are some of the self-leveling paints I have used and recommend for cabinet painting.

 Emerald Urethane Enamel (Sherwin Williams)

 I started using this product exclusively on all of my cabinet painting projects, applying the paint with my airless sprayer only.
 I still haven't brushed, or rolled, this product.
-At around $93 per gallon, Emerald urethane is a worthy upgrade from the less expensive Pro Classic enamel, also by Sherwin Williams.
+At around $103 per gallon, Emerald urethane is very expensive without a discount, but a worthy upgrade from the less expensive Pro Classic enamel, also by Sherwin Williams.
 The cost is high, but you get what you pay for.

 The paint dries harder than other paints I've used, making it an ideal choice for cabinets.
 The paint self-levels very well when sprayed, usually taking two to four hours to level out.
 The re-coat time is labeled at four hours, but I usually allow painted doors to dry overnight before applying the second coat.